PuZZleDucK/Incident-Tracker/README.md

 Below is information and notes I've used to drive development of the project and would not normally be included with a release.
 However it is included here for your consideration in the application process and to demonstrate how the project was developed.

+### Notes

+- Known values for incident_type: tow_allocation, alert, emergency, roadworks and event (may be open ended?)

 ### The Plan